Woodlands Wellington FC: Reported withdrawal from the S. League

 A report by The New Paper on 22 November 2012 suggested that Woodlands may be in financial trouble and could be the second club to sit out the 2013 S.League after Gombak United has announced earlier that it would not be taking part in the league in 2013.
 This sparked off a supporter-driven "Save Woodlands" awareness campaign on the same day.
 The club held an open meeting with the supporters and press at Woodlands Stadium later that evening and quashed the report.
 Team manager, Matthew Tay, also said that the club was already preparing a pre-season tour of Malaysia, and that the club would be signing players and would also be aiming for a minimum 8th spot in the table this season.

 Merger with Hougang United

-In November 2014, it was announced that Woodlands Wellington and Hougang United will merge for the 2015 season and a new club name will be used.
+In November 2014, it was announced that Woodlands Wellington and Hougang United will merge for the 2015 season.
+However, the move did not materialise.

-However, the merge never occurred and the club now plays in 2016 Island Wide League.
-The club plans to re-join S-League in the future.
+In 2016, Woodlands formed teams to play in the Island Wide League (IWL) and Women's Premier League (WPL).
+After two years, they restarted their football operations, at least at the youth and grassroots level, as they begin to work their way back into the S.League.

+In 2017, Woodlands Wellington reportedly pulled out of IWL after one season.